 Please confirm the events listed on this site with the more current updates from the sources.
 Some long-range plans may change.
 Any questions or suggestions about the news should be emailed to your librarian.

 To aid our customers in planning their bill payments, the City of Melissa has posted a Utility Billing Calendar (PDF) for the current calendar year.
 This calendar is being provided in good faith and with the understanding that dates may change due to unforeseen factors, and in the event of a discrepancy, the due date printed on your bill supersedes this calendar.
-Holidays included are federal bank holidays, city holidays, and days that FATHOM office is closed.
 Should you have any questions about the calendar, please email Utility Billing.

 The City of Melissa utility rates and fees for the current fiscal year are posted on the Rates and Fees section of the Utility Billing webpage.
 Additionally, we have created a Frequently Asked Questions section to address common questions regarding utility rates here as well.
 Should you have further questions, please email Utility Billing.